SooLab/Plain-Det/README.md

 ## Highlights

 - Plain-Det is accepted by ECCV2024!
-- We will release the trainable code soon.
+- We will release the training code soon.

 ## Main results